vhartman/vhartman.github.io/_posts/2025-04-19-numpy-aggregation.md

 # Baseline

-Translating the formula above into code is relatively straightforward along with adding some logic to decide what we should compute depending on the function parameters:
+We add some logic to decide what we need to compute depending on the function parameters, and translate the formulas above into code using all the numpy functions that make our life quite easy:

 ```python
 def batch_config_cost(